MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/database-engine/set-collation-user-defined-databases-match-master-model-databases.md

 ---
+description: "Set the Collation of User-defined Databases to Match Those of the master and model Databases"
 title: "Set the Collation of User-defined Databases to Match Those of the master and model Databases | Microsoft Docs" ms.custom: "" ms.date: "03/06/2017"